20Minuten/JSBestPractices/README.md

 #### Native Methods
 Always use native methods when they are available.
 If an native method is available, and you use a crazy cool hack to achieve the same thing, I'll be expecting it to come with a slew of JSPerfs.
 See "Preoptimisation" at the bottom of the page.
 ##### JQuery
 JQuery comes with the site, but hey who knows if we will take it out one day.
 Yeah ok, it's unlikely, but when you know that JQuery is wrapping a JavaScript native function (or method, naturally), don't use the JQuery.
-See  the section on "JQuery and other LIbraries" near the bottom of this page.
+See  Chapter 3 on "JQuery and other LIbraries" near the bottom of this page.
 ##### Use ES6
 We now babelify everything.
 Use ES6 where it is appropriate.
 If you don't know where it is appropriate, keep reading.
    * Step 1: Make sure you are using strict everywhere.
 No exceptions